 The password parameter is optional, but its comma is required.
 Omitting the password is the same as using an empty string, "".

+If the source string cannot be decoded with the specified password, the result is an empty string ("").
+You can call the GETERROR$() function to get an error message.

 This command is the same as DECODE$("ENCRYPT", <pw_sexp>, <source_sexp>).